About Art van Bodegraven & Van Bodegraven Associates

 Our best work and best results come out of collaborative team approaches to problem-solving and change, environments in which client resources do a lot of the heavy lifting in analysis and design, and in implementation management

 Not only is this cost-effective, it is results-effective, making barriers infinitely easier to knock down, making communications superbly simpler, and setting up target outcomes as a positive expectation, not a fear.

 The painful truth?
 Nobody can be all things to all clients, with enough in the way of skills and resources to be world-class in everything.
 One of our strengths is knowing not only when, but who, to call to deliver the right result.

 We retain working relationships with several independent consultancies can bring them into situations that play to their strengths, and depth of resources.
 We have relationships with organizations, across the spectrum of supply chain and logistics functionality.
 These are non-exclusive, there are no special arrangements, no quid pro quo deals, no limitations or restrictions on how the relationships operate.
 And, they are international as well as domestic.

-Ok, it's not a Rolodex anymore, it\s a PDA, or Clie, or Blackberry, or iPhone, or whatever the next generation is.
+Ok, it's not a Rolodex anymore, it's an iPhone or Blackberry, or Samsung or some other android, or whatever the next generation is.
 When it comes to who to call, we know the best, whether the need is for a firm or for an individual.
 And we don't hesitate to bring the best to your problem and its solution.